CAFM-Blog.de | The Management Dilemma: Flexibility vs. Control in the World of Work

 Companies face the challenge of using different management methods to ensure both flexibility and control.
 This requires a fine sense for the respective context.
 Flexible management can be supported by the following aspects:

-• Agility: Agile Methods promote rapid responses to changes and support the team in self-organization.
+• Agility: Agile Methods promote quick reactions to changes and support the team in self-organization.

 • Collaboration: Open communication channels and interdisciplinary teams contribute to innovation.